SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/TestingInSpec/TestingInSpec.md

 This is really key for modern software development and to lower your stress in the future.
 So take advantage of agile development.

-Currently Spec does not offer a way to script and control popup windows.
+Currently, Spec does not offer a way to script and control popup windows.
 It is not possible to script a button that opens a dialog for a value.
 Future versions of Spec20 should cover this missing feature.